Ploughfish: Distribution and habitat

-The ploughfish is native to the Southern Ocean and has been recorded from the Antarctic Peninsula, South Shetland Islands and the continental shelf of Antarctica, it probably has a circum-Antarctic range.
-However, as yet, it has not been recorded from West Antarctica.
-This is a demersal species, it primarily inhabits benthic zones from the surface down to about 0 to 550 m, although it is rare below 50 m.
-It is often associated with rocky seafloor substrates, which provide both shelter and foraging opportunities, reflecting its adaptations to the cold, high-pressure conditions characteristic of the Antarctic benthic ecosystem.
+The ploughfish is native to the Southern Ocean and has been recorded from the Antarctic Peninsula, South Shetland Islands and the continental shelf of Antarctica.
+It probably has a circum-Antarctic range, though the species has not been recorded from West Antarctica.
+This is a demersal species, primarily inhabiting benthic zones from the surface down to about 550 m, although it is rare below 50 m.
+It is often associated with rocky substrates.